lopezton/tennis-score-processor/README.md

 # Tennis Score Processor
 > Tennis Score Processor is an open source library dedicated to processing tennis match scoring.

 [![Build Status](https://travis-ci.org/lopezton/tennis-score-processor.svg?branch=master)](https://travis-ci.org/lopezton/tennis-score-processor)
 [![Coverage Status](https://coveralls.io/repos/github/lopezton/tennis-score-processor/badge.svg?branch=master)](https://coveralls.io/github/lopezton/tennis-score-processor?branch=master)

-Tennis Score Processor is a Java based library that accepts tennis point data as input and then processes the results into a variety of data sets.
+Tennis Score Processor is a Java based library that records and processes tennis match data on a stroke-by-stroke or point-by-point bases.

 Use Tennis Score Processor to:

-* Record match data on a stroke-by-stroke basis
+* Record match data on a stroke-by-stroke or point-by-point basis
 * Analyze recorded match data
 * Process tennis scoring results in real-time
+* Build a real working tennis scoreboard
 * Whatever else your imagine can dream up!

-The application is currently in it's discovery phase.
+The application is currently in it's discovery phase and at the time supports simple scoring features.
+As the project grows, several types of scoring will be supported as well as other great features including:

+* Live/Post Match Reporting
+* Event Registration after Point, Game, Set, or Match completion
+* Generated Match Metrics

 Feedback and Pull Requests are welcome.

 ## Installation